-It all started last September when I was trying to help my mother-in-law look for a work from home job that wasn’t a scam.
+Last September I was trying to help my mother-in-law look for a work from home job that wasn’t a scam.
 I found a few helpful websites.
 My favorites are The Work At Home Woman and Real Ways to Earn Money Online.
-Both sites post job leads, scam warnings, side hustles, blogging and more.
-It was on both that blogging caught my attention.
-They have excellent how to articles about starting and maintaining a helpful and interesting blog.
+Another great site is Rat Race Rebellion.
+All these sites post job leads, scam warnings, side hustles, blogging and more.
+This is how blogging for a living caught my attention.
+These sites have excellent how-to articles about starting and maintaining a helpful and interesting blog.

 I have active accounts with 12 different survey sites.
 Some of them are just straight surveys with no other fluff to worry about.
 Some have a lot of other types of things to do to make money.
 All of them allow you to set up email notifications for survey opportunities so you won’t miss a thing.